HumanCellAtlas/dcp-community/rfcs/text/0000-tech-planning-process.md

 ## Summary

-This document details the a quarterly process by which TLs (Technical Leads) will contribute to the overall DCP quarterly roadmapping process via a Technical Objectives RFC, presented during the TL+PM Planning Call.
+This document details the a quarterly process by which TLs (Technical Leads) will contribute to the overall DCP quarterly Product Roadmap refresh process via a Technical Objectives RFC.

 ## Author and Shepherd